-When I first started writing a long time ago all my fiction was in German, but somewhere along the way I switched to writing in English.
-So far it’s been an exciting, intricate journey, which I wrote about in detail in my essay ‘Squirrel, conscience, thermometer’.
-It can be read in Winter Papers 7, edited by Kevin Barry and Olivia Smith.
+When I first started out, all my writing was in German, but somewhere along the way I switched to writing in English.
+It’s been an exciting, intricate journey to date, which I wrote about in my essay ‘Squirrel, conscience, thermometer’, published in Winter Papers 7, edited by Kevin Barry and Olivia Smith.

 My love of the visual is another key factor that shapes my work.
 You can find out more about the short films I made and see some of my photography on this website.